Mississippi State vs. Ole Miss NCAA Football Odds, Plays and Insights | November 25, 2021

 Ole Miss Stats and Trends

+- Ole Miss has played 11 games, with six wins against the spread.

-- This season, the Rebels have just one ATS win in three games as an underdog of 1.5 points or more.
+- The Rebels have yet to cover the spread this year when underdogs by 2 points or more.

-- Ole Miss' games this season have gone over the point total in 30% of its opportunities (three times in 10 games with a set point total).
+- Ole Miss' games this season have gone over the total in three out of 10 opportunities (30%).

-- When Ole Miss churns out more than 325.9 yards, the team is 6-3 against the spread and 9-1 overall.
+- In games that Ole Miss amasses over 325.9 yards, the team is 6-3 against the spread and 9-1 overall.

-- The Rebels have turned the ball over eight times, six fewer times than the Bulldogs have forced turnovers (14).
+- The Rebels have eight giveaways this season, while the Bulldogs have 14 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.